deepjia/v2net/README.md

 brew install shadowsocks-libev
 ```

-Or just use the glider extension instead.
+Or just use the glider extension instead, which is recommended.

 ### v2ray
 Install with [Homebrew](https://brew.sh/):